sap-tutorials/Tutorials/tutorials/cp-mobile-cards-handlebar/cp-mobile-cards-handlebar.md

 ![Chrome Remote Desktop](Markdown_files/img_037.png)

-Congratulations, you have successfully implemented handlebar helpers in your card.
+Congratulations, you have successfully implemented handlebars helper in your card.

 >These helpers are only called when the card is updating, this means, if there is no change in data the handlebar functions are not going to be called.